NCERT Solutions Class 8 Maths Chapter 10 – Free PDF Download

 Exercise 10.1 Page No: 157

-1. For each of the given solid, the two views are given.
+1. For each of the given solids, two views are given.
 Match for each solid the corresponding top and front views.
 The first one is done for you.

 (a) (iii) (iv)

 (b) (i) (v)

 (e) (ii) (i)